-Magnesium Sulfate in 5% Dextrose Injection, USP can cause fetal abnormalities when administered beyond 5-7 days to pregnant women.
-There are retrospective epidemiological studies and case reports documenting fetal abnormalities such as hypocalcemia, skeletal demineralizations, osteopenia and other skeletal abnormalities with continuous maternal administration of magnesium sulfate for more than 5-7 days.1-12 Magnesium Sulfate in 5% Dextrose Injection, USP should be used during pregnancy only if clearly needed.
+Magnesium sulfate in 5% dextrose injection, USP can cause fetal abnormalities when administered beyond 5 to 7 days to pregnant women.
+There are retrospective epidemiological studies and case reports documenting fetal abnormalities such as hypocalcemia, skeletal demineralizations, osteopenia and other skeletal abnormalities with continuous maternal administration of magnesium sulfate for more than 5 to 7 days.1-12 Magnesium sulfate in 5% dextrose injection, USP should be used during pregnancy only if clearly needed.
 If this drug is used during pregnancy the woman should be apprised of the potential harm to the fetus.

 Labor and Delivery

 Continuous administration of magnesium sulfate is an unapproved treatment for preterm labor.
 The safety and efficacy of such use have not been established.
 The administration of magnesium sulfate in 5% dextrose injection, USP outside of its approved indication in pregnant women should be by trained obstetrical personnel in a hospital setting with appropriate obstetrical care facilities.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when magnesium sulfate in 5% dextrose injection, USP is administered to a nursing woman.